 Our expert academic staff support you every step of the way through personalised, small-group teaching, individual tutorials and field trips.

 You’ll study artworks from geographically diverse regions.
 You’ll engage with the international rise of pop art in the 1960s, to the arts of the Americas, and western and eastern European art from the early twentieth century to the present day.
 You’ll develop a heightened methodological awareness, helping you to forge a more sophisticated understanding of how artworks create meaning and why some artworks have been deemed culturally more significant than others.

-You'll study two core modules and three option modules.
+You'll study one core module and four option modules.
 Further information about the degree structure.

 Option modules (20 credits each)

-The list of options offered each year will vary according to staff availability, but will include modules to which curatorial or research staff from Tate will contribute.
+The list of options offered each year will vary according to staff availability, but will include modules to which curatorial or research staff from our partners will contribute.
 Read more about your choice of option modules.

 You can choose up to two option modules from those offered by other humanities departments at York and by our world-class Interdisciplinary Centres in the Humanities.

 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.